Alumni Advisory Board

 Pew Research Center

 Jeffrey A. Gottfried received his Ph.D. from the Annenberg School for Communication at the University of Pennsylvania in 2012.
 His graduate work focused on the role of election campaign communication on voters’ political attitudes and behaviors.
 Upon defending his dissertation, he was named the Howard Deshong Postdoctoral Fellow at the Annenberg Public Policy Center.
-Currently, he is a senior researcher at Pew Research Center in Washington, D.C., where he focuses on U.S. public opinion about journalism and the news media.
-He is an author of a number of studies, including about political polarization and media habits, misinformation, news and social media, Millennials and news, news fatigue, and journalism and elections.
+Currently, he is the Associate Director of Internet and Technology Research at Pew Research Center in Washington, D.C..
 Gottfried regularly discusses findings with the media and presents his research at conferences and to professional groups.

 Director, Center for Corporate Reputation